Phalcode/gamevault-docs/src/pages/gamevault-plus.md

 As of now, we are offering the following features:

-- 📸 Uploading animated Profile Pictures
+- 📸 Uploading animated profile pictures

 ## Pricing